 Compassionate and bereavement leave – 2 days

-All employees are entitled to two days of compassionate and bereavement leave each time a member of their immediate family or household dies or suffers a life-threatening illness or injury
+All employees are entitled to 2 days of compassionate and bereavement leave each time a member of their immediate family or household dies or suffers a life-threatening illness or injury.

-There are a few types of leave you need to be aware of:
+There are a few types of sick leave in Australia that you may be entitled to:

-- Paid sick and carer's leave: If you're an employee, you can take sick and carer's leave when you are ill or injured, or when you need to take time off work to care for a member of your immediate family or household who is sick, injured or experiences an unexpected emergency.
+- Sick and carer's leave: If you're an employee, you can take carer's leave if you need to take time off work to care for a member of your immediate family or household who is sick, injured or experiences an unexpected emergency.
 Keep in mind that this is considered the same as sick leave.

 - Unpaid sick leave: Once you have run out of paid sick leave, you can take unpaid leave if you are still unable to work due to illness or injury.